-- 7.1 The Trust does not permit children to have 'extreme' haircuts or 'hairstyles' that could serve as a distraction to other children in the classroom.
+7.1 The Trust does not permit children to have 'extreme' haircuts or 'hairstyles' that could serve as a distraction to other children in the classroom.
 By this we mean 'mohicans' which comprise completely shaved sides of the head with a central strip of long hair arranged in spikes with gel or similar; or designs such as logos or words shaved on scalp.
-We welcome cultural hair styles such as braids and twists and head covering for those who consider it a religious observance.
+We welcome cultural hair styles such as braids and twists and head covering for religious observance.
 Pupils can style their hair in a way that is appropriate for school yet makes them feel most comfortable in.
-Short 'buzz' cuts all over are also practical and permissible. - 7.2 Make up and nail varnish are also not permitted in Trust schools, but on dress up days these rules don't apply for the day only.
-Henna as part of Indian cultural celebrations, or practised in a club, is also acceptable until it wears or washes off. - 7.3 Long hair should be tied back in the interests of health and safety and to limit the spread of head lice.
-This includes long fringes which fall onto a child's face, if they lean forward over their work.
+Short 'buzz' cuts all over are also practical and permissible.

+7.2 Make up and nail varnish are not permitted in Trust schools.
+However, on dress up days these rules do not apply for that day only.
+Henna, as part of Indian cultural celebrations, or practised in a club, is also acceptable until it wears or washes off.

+7.3 Long hair should be tied back in the interests of health and safety and to limit the spread of head lice.
+This includes long fringes which fall onto a child's face when they lean forward over their work.